replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```

 ## Notes

-The containerName argument references the image_name property from the container yaml.

 When referencing another container in a template object, you must make sure the referenced container is started first.
 Please see the [Events and Orchestration](/packaging-an-application/events-and-orchestration/) section for more information on orchestrating container startup.